mgn39/TurtleBot2/Chester/Experiments/Week 7.md

 **Experiment:** Transfer 4th map into the rest of the Raspberry Pi.
 Transfer the data via ssh by running this command `scp /path/to/local/file Username@IP Address:/path/to/destination /folder/`.
 For example: `scp /home/SaPHaRI/kobuki_ws/src/map/4thmap.yaml SaPHaRI@192.168.0.213:/home/SaPHaRI/kobuki_ws/src/turtlebot_apps/turtlebot_navigation/maps/`

+If you want to transfer file with same prefix like I have `4thmap.pgm` and `4thmap.yaml` files you need to use this command `scp /home/SaPHaRI/kobuki_ws/src/map/4thmap.* SaPHaRI@192.168.0.213:/home/SaPHaRI/kobuki_ws/src/turtlebot_apps/turtlebot_navigation/maps/` instead.

+Tips: If transfer file into different path to need to config the path in the `yaml` file as well.
+And this transfer file, transfer via ssh.
+So, the another Raspberry Pi must turn on as well.

 Testing the path planning.
 1st Raspberry Pi that I config is Raspberry Pi 6th.
 - Config the AMCL file
 - Checking the TF